nhchiu/3DPrinter-Designs/ProtoXtruder_2.0/README.md

 - Variants for different Bowden tube retainers.
 - Low profile and low center of mass.

+> [!NOTE]
 > \[\*\]: The effect of the oblique/twirling teeth still needs more testing.
 >
 > Here are the pros and cons from my own experience with and what I heard about [Vz-HextrudORT](https://github.com/VzBoT3D/Vz-HextrudORT):
 >
 > Pros:
 >
 > - It requires very little tension to provide a very good grip on the filament.
 > - The inclined tooth profile cause less deviation on the flow rate when it leaves tooth marks on the filament.
 >
 > Cons:
 >
 > - It creates a twisting force on the filament when there is higher back pressure in the hotend.
 >   It might cause issues when printing flexible materials or at high flow rate.
 >
 > I haven't seen issues with the HGX 2.0 gears so far but your millage may vary.
-  >

 ## Weight Comparison